Police Dogs and Horses

 I apologise to you, Mr Crausby, for the fact that I did not indicate in advance that I intended to participate; I was moved by the moment.

 I congratulate my hon.
-Friend the Member for Northampton South (David Mackintosh) for introducing the debate.
+Friend the Member for Northampton South (David Mackintosh) on introducing the debate.
 I want to say to my hon.
 Friend the Member for Stevenage (Stephen McPartland) that I am not remotely surprised that public sympathy was overwhelmingly for Finn rather than Finn’s handler.
 I do not disparage in any way the work of the constabulary, but having worn that uniform myself, I can honestly say that at no time has anybody of either sex come up to me and tickled me behind the ears.

 On a more serious note, I know that Finn’s handler will also have expressed his prime concern for the animal.
 The bond between the police dog handlers—male and female—and their animals is very special indeed, and we should not ever underestimate the service that those animals do for the general public.